-HACA conducts a customer survey for all Low Income Housing residents, Section 8 clients, Section 8 landlords and agency vendors.
+HACA conducts a customer survey for all Section 8 clients, Section 8 landlords and agency vendors.
 HACA values input from our customers and clients, as well as vendors, to improve our operations and services.

 Employee Volunteer Opportunities

 HACA encourages all full-time employees to participate in agency-related and agency-promoted volunteer opportunities during working hours.
 Employees may volunteer up to eight (8) hours per month.